Carlos Augusto (footballer): Inter Milan

 On 15 August 2023, Carlos joined Inter Milan on a one-year loan with an option and conditional obligation to buy.
 On 20 December 2023, Carlos scored his first goal for the Nerazzurri in a 1–2 defeat against Bologna in the round of 16 of the Coppa Italia.

 International career

 On 13 December 2018, Carlos was included in the Brazil U20 squad for the 2019 South American U-20 Championship.

 On 6 October 2023, Carlos was called up to the senior national team, and made his debut on 17 October 2023, in the 2026 FIFA World Cup qualification match lost 2–0 against Uruguay.

 Style of play

-Mainly a left-back, Carlos is also capable of playing as a centre-back in both a four-man and three-man defence.
-His main characteristics are his high elevation and his defensive prowess.
-Notwithstanding his defensive abilities, Carlos possesses good attacking qualities, mainly his crossing.
-He has been described as "ideal for Italian football".
+Although he initially played as a forward at age 15, Carlos struggled to adapt to the role.
+His positioning shifted during his tenure with the under-17 team, when he began playing as a wide midfielder.
+Primarily a left-back, he is also capable of operating as a centre-back in both three- and four-man defensive lines.
+Known for his aerial ability and defensive prowess, Carlos also possesses strong attacking qualities, particularly his crossing accuracy.
+Consequently, he has been described as "ideal for Italian football".